 Make use of the 30+ miles of McDade Trail along the river.
 Go as far as you'd like and let the Pocono Pony take you back to your starting point.

 This route provides access to the Delaware Water Gap National Recreation Area's four Pennsylvania river access points AND, new for 2016, Kittatinny Visitors Center, numerous trailheads as well as Shawnee Inn, Fernwood, Shawnee Playhouse, PEEC, downtown Delaware Water Gap, downtown Milford at Action Bikes and Outdoor, to just name a few.
 Service starts Saturday, May 28, 2016 and continues each weekend until Labor Day, September 5, 2016.
-Includes Memorial Day (May 24th), Independence Day and Labor Day (September 5th).
+Includes Memorial Day (May 30th), Independence Day and Labor Day (September 5th).